-You might think that you have to travel Route 66 through the western states to see giant roadside oddities.
-However, I’ve logged thousands of miles traveling all over the state, and I can assure you that there are some crazy things sitting along the state’s roadways.
+You might think that you have to travel Route 66 through the western states to see interesting roadside oddities.
+However, I’ve logged tens of thousands of miles on more than 300 days of traveling all over the state, and I can assure you that there are some crazy things sitting along the state’s roadways.

-For now, here are the 10 strangest Pennsylvania roadside oddities I’ve come across so far:
+For now, here are some of the strangest roadside oddities in Pennsylvania I’ve come across so far:

 The Shoe House was built as an advertisement for a local shoe company and never served as more than a temporary residence.